-Our choice of developing a stochastic process algebra under the restrictions of the equational theory induced by structural congruence is sustained by an elegant SOS that supports a smooth development of the basic theory and the definition of metrics for stochastic behaviour.
-The structures we obtain, simply called Markov processes (MPs), are particular cases of continuous Markov processes defined in [14]; they extend the notions of labelled Markov process [5], [13], [12] and Harsanyi type space [17], [20], [27] on to the stochastic level.
-However, MPs are not continuous-time Markov chains because each transition is from a state to an infinite class of states (closed to the equational theory) and consequently cannot be described in a pointwise style.
+Our choice of developing a stochastic process algebra under the restrictions of the equational theory of structural congruence is sustained by an elegant SOS that supports a smooth development of the basic theory and the definition of metrics for stochastic behaviour.
+The structures we work with, simply called Markov processes (MPs), are particular cases of continuous Markov processes defined in [14]; they extend the notions of labelled Markov process [4], [13], [12] and Harsanyi type space [18], [27] on to the stochastic level.
+However, MPs are not continuous-time Markov chains because only the transitions to measurable sets are permitted (which are never singletons) and cannot be described in a pointwise style.

-We also introduce a notion of stochastic bisimulation for MPs, along the lines of [25], [13], [12], [14].
-The stochastic bisimulation generalizes rate aware bisimulation introduced in [9], being defined for arbitrary measurable spaces and closed with respect to an equational theory (defined, in our case, by structural congruence).
-We prove that, for our process algebra, stochastic bisimulation is a congruence that extends structural congruence.
+We also introduce a notion of stochastic bisimulation for MPs, along the lines of [24], [13], [12], [14].
+It generalizes rate aware bisimulation of [9], being defined for arbitrary measurable spaces and closed to an equational theory.
+We prove that stochastic bisimulation is a congruence that extends structural congruence.

-An other advantage of our approach consists in the fact that it can be naturally extended to define a class of metrics on stochastic processes which measure the similarity of process behaviours.
+Another advantage of our approach consists in the fact that it can be naturally extended to define a class of metrics on stochastic processes which measure the similarity of process behaviours.
 This result has considerable practical application.
 The standard notion of bisimulation for probabilistic or stochastic systems cannot distinguish between two processes that are substantially different and two processes that differ by only a small amount in a real valued parameter.
 It is often more useful to say how similar two processes are than to say whether they are exactly the same.
-This is precisely what our metrics do: stochastic bisimilar processes are at distance zero, processes that differ by small values of rates are closer than the processes with bigger differences in the rate values.
+This is precisely what our metrics do: stochastic bisimilar processes are at distance zero, processes that differ by small values of rates are closer than the processes with bigger differences.

 The paper is organised as follows.
 A preliminary section establishes the basic concepts and notations.
 Section III defines the general concept of Markov process (MP) and the stochastic bisimulation of MPs.
-Section IV introduces the syntax of the minimal process algebra and the axiomatization of structural congruence; in this section we prove that the space of processes can be organised as a Markov kernel meaning that each process is an MP.
-The observation that the processes of our calculus are MPs guides us, in Section V, to the definition of a structural operational semantics which induces a notion of behavioural equivalence that coincides with the bisimulation of MPs.
+Section IV introduces the syntax of our process algebra and the axiomatization of structural congruence; we prove that the space of processes can be organised as a Markov kernel and that each process is an MP.
+These results guide us, in Section V, to the definition of a structural operational semantics which induces a notion of behavioural equivalence that coincides with the bisimulation of MPs.
 In Section VI we show that the bisimulation behaves well with respect to the algebraic structure of processes: stochastic bisimulation is a congruence.
-This relation is extended in Section VII with a class of metrics on the space of processes that measure how similar two processes are; two processes are at distance zero iff they are bisimilar.
+This relation is extended in Section VII with a class of metrics on the space of processes that measure how similar two processes are.
 We also have a section dedicated to related work and a concluding section.
-The proofs of some of the results are collected in Appendix.